[Democracy Watch Logo] Favour traders

 (appointed July 9, 2007)

 Conflict of Interest and Ethics Commissioner Mary Dawson took over in July 2007 from lapdog Ethics Commissioner Bernard Shapiro as the enforcer under the Parliament of Canada Act of ethics rules for federal government Cabinet ministers, their senior staff, Cabinet appointees, and senior federal government officials (under the Conflict of Interest Act), and the Conflict of Interest Code for Members of the House of Commons (MPs).
-Very unfortunately, Commissioner Dawson is following the weak, lapdog-like enforcement records of Commissioner Shapiro and his predecessor Ethics Counsellor Howard Wilson and, as a result, even though only she had been Commissioner for only 7 months, in February 2008 Democracy Watch filed a court challenge of one of the Commissioner's first rulings.
-Set out below are the documents about Democracy Watch's complaint, and court challenge, of the Commissioner and related documents.
+Very unfortunately, Commissioner Dawson is following the weak, lapdog-like enforcement records of Commissioner Shapiro and his predecessor Ethics Counsellor Howard Wilson and, as a result, within 7 months of her appointment as Commissioner, Democracy Watch filed a court challenge of one of the Commissioner's first rulings.
+Set out below are the documents about Democracy Watch's complaint, and court challenge, and about the Commissioner and related documents.

 (in reverse chronological order)